Thomas F. McKinney: Mexican Texas

-McKinney started a mercantile partnership with Samuel May Williams perhaps as early as 1833.
-They acquired the warehouse of Walter C. White in Brazoria, McKinney was the managing partner of the mercantile business in the spring of 1834 while Williams was still engaged in San Felipe de Austin.
+McKinney started a mercantile partnership with Samuel May Williams perhaps as early as 1833, acquiring the warehouse of Walter C. White in Brazoria.
+McKinney was the managing partner of the mercantile business in the spring of 1834 while Williams was still engaged in San Felipe de Austin.
 A few months later McKinney moved down to the mouth of the Brazos to build a new warehouse near the coast.
 The partnership formalized as McKinney and Williams operated as commission merchants: they advanced notes or supplies to farmers in exchange for future cotton produce.
 Starting by moving goods over Texas rivers by flatboard, by 1835, they had acquired three steamships and ran packets between their warehouse at Quintana and New Orleans.
 McKinney again was the sole manager of the partnership when Williams traveled to Monclova to serve in the provincial legislature.